grpc/grpc.io/content/en/docs/what-is-grpc/introduction.md

 ## Overview

 In gRPC, a client application can directly call a method on a server application on a different machine as if it were a local object, making it easier for you to create distributed applications and services.
-As in many RPC systems, gRPC is based around the idea of defining a service, specifying the methods that can be called remotely with their parameters and return types.
-On the server side, the server implements this interface and runs a gRPC server to handle client calls.
-On the client side, the client has a stub (referred to as just a client in some languages) that provides the same methods as the server.
+As in many RPC systems, gRPC is based on defining a service, specifying the methods that can be called remotely with their parameters and return types.
+The server implements this interface and runs a gRPC server to handle client calls on the server-side.
+The client has a stub (referred to as just a client in some languages) that provides the same methods as the server.

 ![Concept Diagram](/img/landing-2.svg)

-gRPC clients and servers can run and talk to each other in a variety of environments - from servers inside Google to your own desktop - and can be written in any of gRPC's supported languages.
-So, for example, you can easily create a gRPC server in Java with clients in Go, Python, or Ruby.
-In addition, the latest Google APIs will have gRPC versions of their interfaces, letting you easily build Google functionality into your applications.
+gRPC clients and servers can run and talk to each other in various environments - from servers inside Google to your desktop - and written in any of gRPC's supported languages.
+For example, you can easily create a gRPC server in Java with clients in Go, Python, or Ruby.
+The latest Google APIs will also have gRPC versions of their interfaces, letting you quickly build Google functionality into your applications.

 ### Working with Protocol Buffers